ibm-cloud-docs/cis/migration-rate-limiting.md

 It is recommended that you manually migrate your rate-limiting rules by recreating them with the Rulesets API using the `http_ratelimit` phase.
 This lets you take full advantage of the new features and refine your rate-limiting logic during the transition.

-After 30 July 2025, the legacy rate-limiting APIs will no longer support creating or modifying rules.
-Any existing rate-limiting rules will be automatically migrated to the new framework after this date.
+After 30 July 2025, you can no longer create or modify rules using the legacy rate-limiting APIs.
+Any existing legacy rate-limiting rules are automatically migrated to the new ruleset-based framework after this date.